kesarion/dockerizer/README.md

 Object properties:
 - `uri` - The Docker Remote API URI (e.g. the unix socket for docker on linux: `http://unix:/var/run/docker.sock:` - don't forget the trailing ':')

 `options` acts as a permanent set of [request](https://github.com/request/request) [options](https://github.com/request/request#requestoptions-callback) for every request sent from the object.
-This would be a good place to set [certificates](https://github.com/request/request#tlsssl-protocol) for https.
+This is a good place to set [certificates](https://github.com/request/request#tlsssl-protocol) for https.

-Properties set in the constructor options *overwrite* properties set in the request options, so be careful.
+Properties set in the constructor options *overwrite* properties set in the request options, so be careful what you set here.

 ### dockerize (app, options)
 => Promise